UoW-CPC/rabbda-university-portal/README.md

 __Important:__ From a project's management point of view we assume that we are in the project analysis phases.
 At this phase the architecture helps us to understand what needs to be done and communicate our aims and objectives.
-While we run through several iterations the architecture can change to extend our work or to include new requirements.
+While we run through several iterations the architecture can change to extend our work and include new requirements.

 ### Getting Started Guide

-To be able to follow this analysis you are required to have access to HDP 2.6.5 (Hortonwork Data Platform).
+To be able to follow this demo you are required to have access to HDP 2.6.5 (Hortonwork Data Platform).
 This example is created for HDP default user maria_dev.
 In case you want to reproduce it in a different environment, change the scripts accordingly.

 #### Iterations